Shamanic Soul Retrieval: The Oldest Framework for Fragmentation

 It was named through survival, years before there was any clinical language to describe it.

-But when we view the Trinity over the shamanic framework, the mapping is exact.
+But when we lay the Trinity of Self over the shamanic framework:

 Jypze is the scattered soul fragment.
 The piece that decided at eight years old that it was not safe to be fully here.
 The tender, bright, wildly alive part that went underground to protect itself and has been waiting in the cold ever since for someone to come back.